 Aric got his start by going through extensive education regarding the Buddhist Path.
 After a while he decided not to continue going the completely scholastic/scholarly route, and instead decided that his gifts would be more suited working with people directly to promote their wellness, healing and spiritual techniques.
 He completed his B.A. and M.A. in Buddhist Studies, during which he did a year and a half long Mindfulness Meditation Teacher Training program.
-During his Main B.A.
-He also completed an additional B.A. in Yoga Studies (Focusing on the Hatha Yoga and Tantric Meditation such as those found in the Sri Vijnana Bhaivara Tantra, and the school of Sleep and Dream Yoga).
-He has studied and practiced many energy work modalities including Reiki, Polarity Therapy, and Accunect, and others.
+During his main B.A.
+He also completed an additional B.A. in Yoga Studies (focusing on the Hatha Yoga and Tantric Meditations such as those found in the Sri Vijnana Bhaivara Tantra, and the school of Sleep and Dream Yoga Yoga Nidra).
+He has studied and practiced many energy work modalities including Reiki, Polarity Therapy, and others.
 Aric is currently a student at the Shang Shung School of Tibetan Medicine, as well as studying with many Buddhist Master Healers.
-Aric’s main work is acting as a project manager, editor and translator of 27 volumes of Tibetan Medicine Texts, which are being converted in to Western Textbooks.
+Aric’s main work and current study is acting as a project manager, editor and translator of 27 volumes of Tibetan Medicine Texts called the Four Tantras of Tibetan Medicine (rgyud bzhi), which are being turned into Western Textbooks.

 A Symbol of Healing